abu-yusuf-dev/django-heroku-deploy/README.md

 Step 1.
-Create a Procfile in your project root(linux: touch Procfile) add this inside the file.
+Create a Procfile in your project root(linux: touch Procfile) add this inside the Procfile.

 `web: gunicorn project_name.wsgi`

 Step 2.
-Add this in your app/settings.py app/settings.py
+Add this in your app/settings.py
 ```
 # add this under import os
 import django_heroku